-Feel free to contact the Biochemistry course director, Dr Sheila Hope (email: email@example.com), if you have any specific questions.
+Feel free to contact the Biochemistry Programme Director Dr David Watson if you have any specific questions.

-Those of you joining our single honours programme in 2016 will have to select 1 elective module in addition to your 7 core modules.
+Those of you joining our single honours programme in 2018 will have to select 1 15-credit elective module in addition to your core modules.
 You can do this through your eVision account or at the electives fair during induction week.
-We have 2 year-long modules, which might confuse the electives fair staff because they will think you have 5 modules already in semester 1 and only 2 in semester 2, but you should inform them that you need to select one module.
+We have one year-long 30-credit module, which might confuse the electives fair staff, but you should inform them that you need to select one additional 15-credit module.
 We would advise you to pick this in semester 2, but some language modules might run in semester one.

 Follow this link and enter single honours biochemistry to see what modules are available.

-We are expecting that most students will select from the programme approved electives, but you are free to choose whatever you like - subject to timetabling.
+We are expecting that most students will select the programme approved elective; 'LSC-10054-Plants: Sex, Drugs & Alcohol' (listed under "Option Choices" when you follow the link above and select single honours biochemistry), but you are free to choose whatever you like from the "Elective Choices" - subject to timetabling.